Or04/Cypress-test/README.md

 - Projects for example.
 - Some of our customers part.
 - Thanks page (after sending personal details for contacting).
-- Links (links for WhatsApp, linkedIn, HEROLO official site, Facebook).
+- Links (links for WhatsApp, linkedIn, official site, Facebook).